 Maybe!
 Some foster parents prefer to drop the dog off at your home, giving them closure that the dog is going to a safe, happy home.
 Other times, we can arrange for you to take the dog home that day or within a few days; whenever you are set up with supplies, etc.

 Do you require training?

 We require all dogs adopted from us be taken to a training class within 3 months.
 Training grows the bond between you and your dog and helps to eliminate unwanted behaviors.

 We provide all known medical records to you at the time of adoption.
 Frequently, we have no information prior to the dog’s time with us, since most are former strays.

-Most dogs are strays, which have been transferred to us from shelters.
-These shelters are both local, including Chicago Animal Care & Control, Anti-Cruelty Society and the Animal Welfare League, and as far away as Kentucky, Texas and Oklahoma.
+Most of our dogs were originally found as strays, which have been transferred to us from shelters.
+These shelters are both local, including Chicago Animal Care & Control and Animal Welfare League, and as far away as Kentucky, Texas and Alabama.